 Clementine Jam has a unique, brilliantly fresh flavor that plays well with all kinds of toast, croissants, scones, and biscuits.
 It’s not a marmalade because there’s no bitter peel involved, it’s a thick no-pectin jam bursting with sunny citrus that takes just 30 minutes on the stove.

-Any variety of tangerine will work for this jam.
+Taste your fruit!
+If your fruit is sweet and juicy, your jam will turn out perfectly.
+Any variety of tangerine can work for this jam.
 They peel easily and are often seedless.
 I cut each one in half through the middle to check for seeds anyway.

 Personally I’m not a big fan of the bitterness of marmalades, and this is a nice alternative.
 As with so many of my homemade jams and curds, this clementine jam can do double duty as a filling for desserts, too.